Haight-Ashbury's Hippie House: Preserving San Francisco's 1960s Counterculture

-Larson lives at the corner of Haight and Ashbury, where his home 557 Ashbury Street was listed on the National Register for Historic Places in 2011.
+Larson lives at the corner of Haight and Ashbury, where his home 557 Ashbury Street was listed on the National Register of Historic Places in 2011.
 Oddly, the listing is based on the house’s architecture and not its counterculture past: the late '60s hasn't yet passed the 50-year benchmark for historic landmarks.

 But social history is what made Haight-Ashbury.

 “The '60s was a time of major social change,” Larson says.
 “This is the place.
 Social change started here.”